Entry: students will enter into the 3rd year of their studies at Strathclyde, having successfully completed years 1 and 2 in their home institutions.

 - develop core skills in business, management, personal development skills, team working

-- work with our award winning English language department (number 1 in Scotland, International Student Barometer)
+- work with our award-winning English language department (number 1 in Scotland, International Student Barometer)

 - gain first-hand experience of designing an experiment, collecting data, conducting statistical analysis, interpreting and reporting

-- gain a true interdisciplinary experience
+- gain a truly interdisciplinary experience

 Honours Degrees (480 credits)